 3. The cargo has weighed the maximum load of a single flat rack.

-Vastly exceeds the size and/or weight of a standard container and is therefore handled as non-unitised cargo and normally placed on a bed of flat racks with a large number of lashing points.
-BB Container, that is, multiple Flat Racks are combined into a large " Tray ".
+Vastly exceeded the size and/or weight of a standard container, therefore, the shipment is handled as non-unitised cargo and normally placed on a bed of flat racks with a large number of lashing points.
+BB Container is multiple Flat Racks combined into a large " Tray ".

 Examples of common Break Bulk shipments: yachts, masts, industrial machines or train carriages.

 Empty flat rack containers will be sent into the port area according to the Port schedule.

 Deliver the cargoes to the designated berth of the terminal according to the central control notice.

 The Port staff hoists the empty containers onto the vessel, and lay the flat rack on the designated space.